IanLi1023/Professional-Profile/README.md

 # Description

-This portfolio of work showcase my skills and talents to employers.
-This portfolio highlights your strongest work as well as the thought processes behind it.
+This portfolio of work showcases my skills and talents to employers.
+This portfolio highlights my strongest work as well as the thought processes behind it.

 ## User Story